Mental Health

 Pepin, G., Lœvenbruck, H., Chauvin, A., Jacquet, C., Eichenlaub, J.-B., & Bortolon, C. (2026).
 Comparing the characteristics of hallucinations and mental imagery: a large cross-sectional study in the general population.
 Consciousness and Cognition, 137, 103974. doi:10.1016/j.concog.2025.103974

-Researchers found that biomedical and cognitive studies often frame aphantasia as a disorder or deficiency while ignoring lived experience.
-This suggests that centering experiential expertise is vital to challenge dehumanizing scientific biases.
+Researchers found that biomedical and cognitive studies often frame aphantasia as a disorder or deficit, ignoring the lived experiences of aphantasics.
+This highlights the need for more inclusive research that avoids pathologizing neurodiversity.

 Scholz, B., & Scholz, H. (2025).
 Disordered, deficient, and dehumanised: how biomedical and cognitive approaches are limiting our understandings of aphantasia.
 International Mad Studies Journal, 3(1), e1–17. doi:10.58544/imsj.v3i1.7389